How NFA Regulation Helps In Cementing Investor Trust In Forex Brokers

 Why Are NFA Forex Brokers Considered To Be Highly Reliable?

 The US has enforced several rules and guidelines to prevent all instances of investor abuse, which were quite rampant during the early part of the past decade.
 Due to improper regulatory directives, millions of investors lost billions of dollars to scam brokers, which resulted in the Forex market earning a bad reputation among most international financial markets.
 The modern NFA reforms are aimed at increasing market transparency and protecting an investor’s assets, thereby rendering complete safety against financial abuse.
 In fact, NFA is considered to be at the pinnacle of regulatory oversight and members are expected to adhere to the several strict conditions enforced by the US authorities.
-Here are a few regulatory guidelines that make NFA regulated brokers highly preferred by a majority of investors in the Forex market:

 1. NFA regulation requires all member firms to hold their clients’ funds in segregated accounts, and should not use these assets towards covering the company’s operational costs or any other expenses.